 Although it is possible for someone using a wheelchair to use each of the three entrances to the festival, the ACCESS ENTRANCE is the most accessible.
 The Access Entrance is located on the north side of the festival at 36th and JFK Driver.
 Enter Golden Gate Park at 36th and Fulton.
-Muni bus #5 stops along Fulton.
+Muni bus #5 stops at Fulton and 36th, about a quarter of a mile from the Access Entrance.
 Follow 36th to JFK Drive and look for signs with the wheelchair symbol to indicate location of the Access Entrance.
 Vehicles, including paratransit vehicles, are allowed to pull up and DROP OFF patrons at the Access Entrance.
 Near this entrance there are a limited number of accessible PARKING spots available to those who have the government-issued accessible parking tag, placard, or plate.
+We strongly encourage car-pooling and using public transportation.
 If using an Outside Lands SHUTTLE, note that they drop off at the South Entrance which, while paved, has an approximate tenth of a mile uphill approach leading up to the park, followed by a shorter but fairly steep hill down to the Polo Field, quite close to the Main Stage reserved viewing platform for patrons with mobility disabilities.
 If this would be difficult consider using the northern Access Entrance.

 WHAT’S ALLOWED: Only those who have mobility disabilities may use mobility devices.
 Power wheelchairs and three or four-wheeled scooters are allowed for use by people with mobility disabilities.